+Non-Linear Wave Dynamics in the Jet-Ambient-Medium Interaction

-Energetics of Jet Interactions with the Intracluster Medium J. H. Beall1,2,3 \, John Guillory, D. V. Rose, Sabine Schindler and S. Colafrancesco - E. O. Hulburt Center for Space Research, Naval Research Laboratory, Washington, DC - Center for Earth Observing and Space Research, School for Computational Sciences, George Mason University, Fairfax, VA - St. John's College, Annapolis, MD - Voss Scientific, NM - Institut für Astrophysik, Universität Innsbruck, Technikerstr.
-25, A-6020 Innsbruck, Austria - INAF Osservatorio Astronomico di Roma, Monteporzio (Roma), I-00040, Italy Abstract An interpretation of X-ray observations of the (intracluster) gas in galaxy clusters, when combined with significant numerical work in simulating cluster formation, suggests that an additional heating mechanism is required to explain the dynamics and temperature profile in the intracluster medium (ICM).
-In addition to shock heating, star formation, and supernovae, a likely candidate for a heating mechanism for the ICM comes from the jets of material originating in the cores of active radio galaxies, themselves located in the cores of clusters.
-These large-scale jets propagate outward from the core of the galaxy into the intracluster medium.
-In this paper, we discuss the origin and energetics of these jets, the mechanisms of their propagation and energy loss, their constitution, and the likely consequences of their interactions with the intracluster medium in clusters of galaxies.
-Key words: jets: active galaxies: intracluster medium:
+J. H. Beall 1,2,3 , John Guillory 2 , D. V. Rose 4 , Sabine Schindler 5 , S. Colafrancesco 6 and W. Kapferer 5

+- 1 Code 7655, Space Sciences Division, Naval Research Laboratory, Washington, DC - 2 Center for Earth Observing and Space Research, School for Computational Sciences, George Mason University, Fairfax, VA - 3 St. John's College, Annapolis, MD - 4 Voss Scientific, NM - 5 Institut für Astrophysik, Universität Innsbruck, Technikerstr.
+25, A-6020 Innsbruck, Austria - 6 INAF Osservatorio Astronomico di Roma, Monteporzio (Roma), I-00040, Italy

+Abstract Jets from the central CD galaxy found within galaxy clusters can propagate to distances of > 100 s of kiloparsecs, thereby interacting with the intracluster medium.
+X-ray data of the (intracluster) gas in galaxy clusters and their interpretations based on numerical modeling suggest that an additional heating mechanism is required to explain the dynamics and temperature profile in the intracluster medium (ICM).
+In addition to shock heating, star formation, and supernovae, it is plausible that an additional heating mechanism for the ICM comes from astrophysical jets originating in the cores of radio galaxies.
+We discuss some aspects of these jets, including the mechanisms of their propagation and energy loss, their constitution, and the non-linear character of their energy loss processes.

+Key words: jets - active galaxies - intracluster medium - non-linear dynamics